lunarmint/charlotte/README.md

 2. Copy `ffmpeg_options.txt` from the repo root to `<suite>/build/ffmpeg_options.txt`.
 3. To force a rebuild after changing options, delete `<suite>/local64/bin-video/ffmpeg.exe` before running `media-autobuild_suite.bat`.
 4. Copy the resulting `<suite>/local64/bin-video/ffmpeg.exe` to the repo root.

+If you don't want to do any of that, you can just get my prebuilt from [here](https://github.com/The-Steambird/charlotte/releases/tag/tools).

 ### Build Command